ErayBahar/ErayBahar/README.md

 # 👋 Hi, I’m @ErayBahar

 ### 💻 Who Am I?
-I'm a freshman Computer Science student with a strong passion for all things code, data, and design.
+I'm a freshman Computer Science student with a strong passion for data, finance, AI and algorithmic trading.

 ---